 Limit the time you use the pillow.
 To prevent muscle bruises or pain, you should be using the pillow for just 15 to 20 minutes at a time.

 Don’t press or lean on a massage pillow too firmly.
 You might pinch your skin or cause an injury.

 Store your massage pillow in a cool, dry location.
 Keep it away from sharp objects that might tear the fabric cover, too.

 A. In most cases, a massage pillow is perfectly safe to use for treating minor aches and pains or loosening up your muscles.
 However, if you’ve suffered a serious injury, it’s a good idea to consult with your doctor before using a pillow.
-Pregnant women, individuals with cardiac issues, and people with serious illnesses should also seek medical advice before using a massage pillow.
+Pregnant people, individuals with cardiac issues, and people with serious illnesses should also seek medical advice before using a massage pillow.

-A. You should always check the manufacturer's instructions for recommended usage, but most massage pillows can be used to treat muscle pain in your thighs, calves, and even feet.
+A. You should always check the instructions for recommended usage, but most massage pillows can be used to treat muscle pain in your thighs, calves, and even feet.
 However, unless you’re using the pillow in a recliner, you’ll need to lie down on a bed or couch to keep it pressed against the right part of your leg.